Women's Basketball Hall of Fame

 The Women's Basketball Hall of Fame honors those who have contributed to the sport of women's basketball.
 The Hall of Fame opened in 1999 in Knoxville, Tennessee, USA.
 It is the only facility of its kind dedicated to all levels of women's basketball.
 Knoxville is known for having a large women's basketball following as well as being the home of the University of Tennessee's Lady Vols basketball team previously coached by women's coach Pat Summitt, who was part of the first class inducted.
-With the 2017 Induction, the Women's Basketball Hall of Fame celebrated its 19th anniversary and added six new members to its hall, honoring 157 inductees.
+With the 2026 Induction, the Women's Basketball Hall of Fame added eight new members to its hall, honoring 215 inductees.

-Inductees may be nominated in the following categories: Coach, Veteran Coach, Player, International Player, Veteran Player, Contributor, and Official.
+Inductees may be nominated in the following categories: Coach, Player, International Player, Veteran Player, Contributor, and Official.

 Highlights

 Women's Basketball Hall of Fame campus

 The Women's Basketball Hall of Fame is home to the world's largest basketball sitting on the north rotunda of the hall, measuring 30 feet tall and weighing 10 tons.

 The WBHOF Basketball Courts in the north rotunda of the hall allow one to test one's basketball skills on three different courts representing the hall's mission statement of "honoring the past, celebrating the present, and promoting the future" of women's basketball.
 The courts also are home to a timed dribbling course and a passing skills area.
 There is also a photo area where you can pretend to be players from different eras in history.